Initial Teacher Training

 There are many different routes which can be taken to become a primary school teacher.
 For more information go to the government website:

 Chepping View Primary Academy SCITT (School Centred Initial Teacher Training) is a partnership providing teacher training for primary school teaching (ages 5 to 11 years).
 We are accredited by the DfE to run a one year training course, where the majority of the training is school based in one of our partnership schools.
-Through this Trainees learn from experienced, practising teachers and school leaders.
-They become involved in the life of the school and will be assigned a Teacher Tutor and School Mentor to support and help them through the training process.
-Trainees spend four days a week on average in their assigned school.
+Through this trainees learn from experienced, practising teachers and school leaders.
+They become involved in the life of the school and will be assigned a Teacher Tutor and School-based Mentor to support and help them through the training process.
+Trainees spend four days a week, on average, in their assigned school.
 During the year, they are placed in two different schools, to provide a wide experience.
-In addition, each Trainee will work in up to three different year groups or classes.
+In addition, each trainee will work in up to three different year groups or classes.

-Chepping View Primary Academy SCITT provides core training most weeks, throughout the year.
-This is an opportunity for all Trainees to get together to share their experiences as well as receive essential training on topics such as planning, behaviour management, phonics, child protection, assessment, English, maths and science.
-This will cover key priorities and is flexible, based on the needs of the Trainees.
+Chepping View Primary Academy SCITT provides centre-based training most weeks, throughout the year.
+This is an opportunity for all trainees to get together to share their experiences as well as receive essential training on areas including planning, behaviour management, phonics and early reading, child protection, assessment, the teaching of writing, maths mastery and cognitive science.
+This will cover key priorities and is flexible, based on the needs of the trainees.

-Being in school for the whole academic year will enable you to:
+Being in school for the whole academic year will enable trainees to: